 When we talk about Tathagatagarbha, or Tathagata-garbha, we are referring to a Mahayana Buddhist teaching that Buddha Nature is within all beings.
 In other words, all beings may realize enlightenment because this seed, or potential exists in all of us.

 In order to awaken

-In order to awaken, all of your energy and all of your being must be focused on one point.
-And that focal point is the Buddha Nature or universal mind, which is fundamentally transcendent to object addiction or object consciousness (thoughts).
+All of your energy and all of your being must be focused on one point.
+And that focal point is called Buddha-nature or universal mind, which is fundamentally transcendent to object addiction or object consciousness (thoughts).

-For a meditator with a proclivity towards bliss, your work is to transcend sensual attachments or object addictions.
-For a meditator with an inquiring mind, you work is to transcend analytical intellect or thoughts.
+For a meditator with a proclivity towards bliss, you transcend sensual attachments or object addictions.
+For meditator with an inquiring mind, you transcend analytical intellect or thoughts.
 In both cases you are transcending the conditioned base of your experience.

 The ultimate wisdom is resting in the unknowable

-Another word for this Buddha Nature is ’emptiness’.
-From this spacious place of transcendental realization you can experience the sense doors and mind door functions so that it is immediately blissful, no matter what that object appearing is.
+Another word for this is emptiness, the Tathagatagarbha or transcendental realization.
+From this place of realization you can examine both a sense-door-function or mind-door-function that is immediately blissful, no matter what that object is.
 Including a mosquito bite.

 Can you understand the difference?